-\co{ Among followup papers, \cite{raghavendra2017bit} gave SDPs with a similar origin, which also have exponentially large solutions. }

-We are thus led to the following questions:
+Khachiyan's example inevitably leads to the following questions:

-We have hope to get a ``yes" answer to question \eqref{question-exp-represent} After all, to convince ourselves that $x_1 := 2^{2^{m-1}}$ (with a suitable $x_2, \dots, x_m$) is feasible in \eqref{problem-khachiyan}, we do not need to explicity write it down, a symbolic computation suffices.
+The answer to \eqref{question-exp-common} seems to be a ``no", since the only such SDP we know of is \eqref{problem-khachiyan}.
+However, to question \eqref{question-exp-represent} we have hope to get a ``yes" answer.
+After all, to convince ourselves that $x_1 := 2^{2^{m-1}}$ (with a suitable $x_2, \dots, x_m$) is feasible in \eqref{problem-khachiyan}, we do not need to write down $x_1$ explicitly: instead, we can just do a symbolic computation.
 Still, question \eqref{question-exp-represent} seems to be open.